WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

 Furthermore, they are not installed on the configured prototype.
 Instead, they are added to the `exports` object.
-The configured prototype is added as the `prototype` property of the generated function and the generated function is added as the `constructor` property of the configured prototype.
+The configured prototype is added as the `prototype` property of the generated constructor function and the generated function is added as the `constructor` property of the configured prototype.

+Constructor declarations also contain additional methods that will be installed as properties of the constructor itself rather than the prototype.
+First is the optional `hasinstance` method, which has an `exportname` but no `methodname` because its method name is always `[Symbol.hasInstance]`.
+The receiver is passed as the first and only argument to the exported `hasinstance` function.
+Next is a vector of static methods.
+Like the constructor function itself, these methods do not pass their receiver as an argument.

 ### Instantiation